talz-a/kilo/README.md

-# Kilo: Simple C++ Text Editor
+# Kilo: C++ Text Editor

-A lightweight, terminal-based text editor written in **C++23** with no external dependencies.
+A lightweight, terminal-based text editor written in C++ with no external dependencies.
 Supports basic editing, file I/O, and syntax highlighting in under 1,000 lines of code.

 > [!WARNING]
 > This software is not production ready and is intended for learning and experimentation.